minima-global/minidocs/docs/runanode/usingminidapps.md

 ## Installing MiniDapps
-1. Download and save the MiniDapps you wish to use from [here.](https://github.com/minima-global/Minima/tree/master/mds/store/files)
+1. Download and save the MiniDapps you wish to use from our [MiniDapp site.](https://minidapps.minima.global/)
 2. Click on **Choose File** and select a MiniDapp
 3. Click **Install** and return to the hub to open the app

 ![Windows](/img/buildonminima/minihub.png)

 :::note Testnet Coins
 To use the Wallet MiniDapp, you will need Testnet Minima coins.
-These can be got by using the Gimme20 MiniDapp.
-Testnet coins are not of any value.
+These can be got from the Gimme20 MiniDapp.
+Testnet coins have no real world value.
 :::

 ## MiniDapp Permissions